 On a mild day between rainstorms in mid-December, wildlife biologists outfitted in rubber boots and orange lifejackets load drum after drum of precious cargo onto a small boat docked in Rio Vista, a town on the Sacramento River in the Sacramento-San Joaquin Delta.
 There is little fanfare but the occasion is nonetheless momentous.
 The shiny […]

-By Joe Eaton Delta smelt had a bad year in 2017.
+Delta smelt had a bad year in 2017.
 Although scientists are still analyzing the data, the message seems to be that strong freshwater flows alone are not sufficient to allow the population to increase.
-The resulting sense of urgency has led fish biologists to consider how cultured smelt, raised in hatcheries, could […]
+The resulting sense of urgency has led fish biologists to consider how cultured smelt, raised in hatcheries, could be used to supplement the wild population.

 Off a bustling Delta highway, next door to a branch of the California Aqueduct, sprawls a tidy collection of shipping containers, humming pumps, and cylindrical tanks.
-Paved in cracked asphalt and encircled by chain link fencing, it resembles any number of light industrial sites at the margins of many communities.
-In fact, this resolutely artificial site is devoted to preserving a disappearing piece of natural California: the Delta smelt.
-“Our fish are a refuge population,” says Tien-Chieh Hung.
-Director of the UC Davis Fish Conservation and Culture Laboratory, Hung oversees this one-acre facility on the outskirts of the tiny town of Byron.
+This resolutely artificial site is devoted to preserving a disappearing piece of natural California: the Delta smelt.
+“Our fish are a refuge population,” says Tien-Chieh Hung…

 According to the Biblical book of Leviticus, the ancient Israelites designated a goat to bear the weight of their sins.
 Nowadays, the scapegoat is not required to be a goat.
 When it comes to assessing blame for the worsening California drought, a scapefish will suffice.
 Some media outlets, notably the Wall Street Journal in a recent op-ed piece, point to the hapless Delta smelt as a culprit in the state’s water crisis, as well as a prime example of the iniquities of the federal Endangered Species Act.